rapka/dolphin-textures/README.md

 # Implementation details
 Before upscaling, the script does a few checks to make sure each image is actually worth upscaling:
 * Images that contain `_mip` in the filename are treated as uselss mipmaps and deleted.
-* Because Dolphin dumps individual frames from FMV movies in some games, some dimensions that are included in filenames (such as "320x240") are ignored and moved to the `output/[gameID]/fmv`.
+* Because Dolphin dumps individual frames from FMV movies in some games, some dumped textures should be ignored.
+To that end, the script ignores files whose name contains one of the strings in `ignore_patterns.txt`.
+The file comes prefilled with several resolutions I've found it helpful to ignore.
+To enable one, remove the `// ` from the line it's on.
+** Note that regular expressions can be used in this file as well.
 * Any images that are uniformly one color are deleted because upscaling them would be a waste of time
 * ESRGAN doesn't know how to handle images with transparency.
 To get around this limitation, transparent images have their alpha channels extracted into a separate channel to be upscaled independently.
 These upscaled images are then gamma corrected to account for noise introduced by the algorithm and are then merged back into the main image.
 * For debugging purposes, the rest of the folders in `output` contain intermediary images used during this process.